lnmunhoz/blog/_posts/2015-03-20-taking-pictures-with-meteor.md

 {% endhighlight %}

-Now let's define our template that will be our button and the javascript that will handle this button events.
+Now let's define our template that will be our button and the javascript that will handle his events.

 {% highlight html %}
 <!-- camera_button.html -->